Adaptive Tool Use in Large Language Models with Meta-Cognition Trigger: Introduction

 \section{Introduction}

-Equipping large language models (LLMs) with tool-use capabilities allows them to overcome their limitations by accessing external/real-time data~\citep{komeili2021internet,tang2023toolalpaca}, domain-specific knowledge~\citep{he2023solving,schick2024toolformer}, and advanced specialized functionalities~\citep{yang2023foundation,gao2023pal,lu2024chameleon}, thereby enabling them to handle more complex tasks beyond their inherent capabilities.
-While prior research has focused on expanding tool diversity~\citep{qin2023toolllm,hao2024toolkengpt} and optimizing their use~\citep{patil2023gorilla,shen2024hugginggpt}, the decision-making process for determining when tools are necessary remains underexplored.
+Equipping large language models (LLMs) with tool use capabilities allows them to overcome their limitations by accessing external or up-to-date information~\citep{komeili2021internet,tang2023toolalpaca}, domain-specific knowledge~\citep{he2023solving,schick2024toolformer}, and advanced specialized functionalities~\citep{yang2023foundation,gao2023pal,lu2024chameleon}, thereby enabling them to handle more complex tasks beyond their inherent abilities.
+While prior research has focused on expanding the tool arrays~\citep{qin2023toolllm,hao2024toolkengpt} and optimizing their use~\citep{patil2023gorilla,shen2024hugginggpt}, the decision-making process for determining when tools are necessary remains underexplored.

-Indiscriminate invocation of external tools leads to two major issues: (1) increased latency~\citep{qu2024tool,wang2024survey}, as external tools, such as search engine, typically operates slower compared to relying on internal knowledge retrieval, and (2) robustness risks, where dependence on external APIs increases the likelihood of errors due to tools malfunction or unnecessary tool-use~\citep{qin2023toolllm,lu2024chameleon,wurepoformer}.
+Naively invoking tools indiscriminately leads to two major issues: (1) increased latency~\citep{qu2024tool,wang2024survey}, as external tools, such as search engine, typically operates slower compared to relying on internal knowledge retrieval, and (2) robustness risks, where dependence on external APIs increases the likelihood of errors due to tools malfunction or unnecessary tool use~\citep{qin2023toolllm,lu2024chameleon,wurepoformer}.

-To address these limitations, we propose an adaptive tool-use strategy that improves decision-making in LLMs.
-Our approach, \mname (\textbf{Me}ta-\textbf{Co}gnition-oriented trigger), enables LLMs to self-assess their capabilities and determine whether external tools are needed to address a user's query. \mname incorporates three key principles: